 Did you know?
-A single cup (254 grams) of low-fat yogurt contains, on average, 45 grams of sugar.
+On average, a single cup (254 grams) of low-fat yogurt contains 45 grams of sugar.
 Consequently, this equates to 11 teaspoons!

-To put this into perspective, under ‘health.org‘, the suggested daily intake of sugar for men is no more than nine teaspoons (36 grams).
+To put this into perspective, under ‘health.org‘, men’s suggested daily sugar intake is no more than nine teaspoons (36 grams).
 While for women, the recommendation is lower at six teaspoons (25 grams) of sugar.

 Sugar attracts harmful bacteria in the mouth that causes tooth decay.
 Increasing sugar intake with poor oral hygiene advances bacteria that destroy tooth enamel.

 Yogurt is a popular and nutritious food that many people enjoy.
 Not only is it a good source of protein, calcium, and probiotics, but it also offers numerous health benefits.
 However, it’s important to understand the potential effects of yogurt on your teeth regarding oral health.